casey/just/README.md

 `invocation_directory()` and `invocation_directory_native()` both return the
 same unix-style path.

-`cygpath.exe` is used also used to convert Unix-style shebang lines into Windows paths.
+`cygpath.exe` is also used to convert Unix-style shebang lines into Windows paths.
 As an alternative, the `[script]` attribute can be used, which does not depend on `cygpath.exe`.